 How we safeguard your personal data

 At yourself.online, we have built a company that’s founded on trust, transparency, and privacy from the ground up.
 We’re a paid service, and we only use your data to provide our service to you.
 We’re mindful about the way you can use our service, we will always ensure we’re providing you with useful and valuable tools that enable you to take control.
 On top of that, you’re always able to easily delete your account or any of the data we hold.

 Get started today and we’re always here to help

-If you aren’t a yourself.online customer yet, we invite you to join us and try out our recently launched free features and learn more about what we offer in our latest release.
-If you ever need any advice or support, you’re welcome to call us on 512 961 8558 in the US or 020 7193 8292 in the UK or email firstname.lastname@example.org.
+If you aren’t a yourself.online customer yet, we invite you to join us for free.
+If you ever need any advice or support, you’re welcome to call us on 512 961 8558 in the US or 020 7193 8292 in the UK or email email@example.com.